keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 3.md

 #### The Chamber

 ```
-The cavern's entrance is fairly steed
+The cave's entrance is fairly steep,
 ```

 #### The Tent